 The action group started the activities in 1st of January 2015.
 The kick-off meeting was conducted on March 21st to 22nd, 2015 in DLR Braunschweig.
-Following results will be achieved in first 6 month partners.
+Following results partners.
 In addition the results will be comparied The size of the generical helicopter composed of in 6 month review meeting;